Shah Jahan: Rebel prince

 In 1622, Prince Khurram raised an army and marched against his father.
 He was defeated at Bilochpur in March 1623.
 Later he took refuge in Udaipur Mewar with Maharana Karan Singh II.
 He was first lodged in Delwada Ki Haveli and subsequently shifted to Jagmandir Palace on his request.
 Prince Khurram exchanged his turban with the Maharana and that turban is still preserved in Pratap Museum, Udaipur (R V Somani 1976).
 It is believed that the mosaic work of Jagmandir inspired him to use mosaic work in the Taj Mahal of Agra.
 In November 1623, he found safe asylum in Bengal Subah after he was driven from Agra and the Deccan.
 He advanced through Midnapur and Burdwan.
 At Akbarnagar, he defeated and killed the then Subahdar of Bengal, Ibrahim Khan Fath-i-Jang, on 20 April 1624.
 He entered Dhaka and "all the elephants, horses, and 4,000,000 rupees in specie belonging to the Government were delivered to him".
 After a short stay he then moved to Patna.
 His rebellion did not succeed in the end, as his attempt was foiled by Jahangir 's trusted general, Mahabat Khan.
 He was forced to submit unconditionally after he was defeated near Allahabad.
 Although the prince was forgiven for his errors in 1626, tensions between Nur Jahan and her stepson continued to grow beneath the surface.

 Upon the death of Jahangir in 1627, the wazir Asaf Khan, who had long been a quiet partisan of Prince Khurram, acted with unexpected forcefulness and determination to forestall his sister's plans to place Prince Shahryar on the throne.
 He put Nur Jahan in close confinement.
 He obtained control of Prince Khurram's three sons, who were under her charge.
 Asaf Khan also managed palace intrigues to ensure Prince Khurram's succession to the throne.
-Prince Khurram succeeded to the Mughal throne as Abu ud-Muzaffar Shihab ud-Din Mohammad Sahib ud-Quiran ud-Thani Shah Jahan Padshah Ghazi (Urdu: شهاب الدین محمد خرم), or Shah Jahan.
+Prince Khurram succeeded to the Mughal throne as Abu ud-Muzaffar Shihab ud-Din Mohammad Sahib ud-Quiran ud-Thani Shah Jahan Padshah Ghazi (شهاب الدین محمد خرم), or Shah Jahan.

 His regnal name is divided into various parts.
 Shihab ud-Din, meaning "Star of the Faith", Sahib al-Quiran ud-Thani, meaning "Second Lord of the Happy Conjunction of Jupiter and Venus".
 Shah Jahan, meaning "King of the World", alluding to his pride in his Timurid roots and his ambitions.
 More epithets showed his secular and religious duties.
 He was also titled Hazrat Shahenshah ("His Imperial Majesty"), Hazrat-i-Khilafat-Panahi ("His Majesty the Refuge of the Caliphate"), Hazrat Zill-i-Ilahi ("His Majesty the Shadow of God").

 His first act as ruler was to execute his chief rivals and imprison his stepmother, Nur Jahan.
 Upon Shah Jahan's orders, several executions took place on 23 January 1628.
-Those put to death included his brother Shahryar; his nephews Dawar and Garshasp, sons of Shah Jahan's previously executed brother Prince Khusrau; and his cousins Tahmuras and Hoshang, sons of the late Prince Daniyal Mirza.
+Those put to death included his brother Shahryar; his nephews Dawar Bakhsh and Garshasp, sons of Shah Jahan's previously executed brother Prince Khusrau; and his cousins Tahmuras and Hoshang, sons of the late Prince Daniyal Mirza.

 This allowed Shah Jahan to rule his empire without contention.